The Best Fantasy TV Shows on Netflix

 But even trying to describe what makes Avatar so charming, smart and surprisingly weighty is pointless.
 Just do yourself a favor and watch it.

-It's hard to believe I've got two shows based on video games on my list here, but Arcane is just that good.
+It's hard to believe I've got two shows based on video games on my list here.
+Arcane is just that good.

 I can't believe I have three TV shows based on video games on this list!
 But once again, Castlevania is very good.
 A dark fantasy show based on the video game of the same name, Castlevania is super popular, compelling and spectacularly well animated.
 Give it a chance, even if you've never heard of the game.